johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2012-10-03-unit-testing-and-entity-framework-filth/index.md

 slug: unit-testing-and-entity-framework-filth
 title: 'Unit Testing and Entity Framework: The Filth and the Fury'
 authors: johnnyreilly
-tags: [Automated Testing, SQL Server]
+tags: [automated testing, sql server]
 hide_table_of_contents: false
 description: 'Controversy arises over Unit Testing with Entity Framework & MOQ.
 A simple class could be used to wrap all Entity Framework code.'
 ---